Skip to content

 Forgetting is the easiest to solve and the most common cause.
 Practices without automated reminders see no-show rates roughly double those with confirmation systems in place.
 That's why the 38% reduction from SMS reminders is so significant.
 It addresses the single largest driver of missed appointments with almost zero effort once the system is configured.

 Anxiety is the harder problem.
-About 36% of Americans report some level of dental anxiety, according to research from the National Institute of Dental and Craniofacial Research.
+About 36% of Americans report some level of dental anxiety, according to CDC oral health data.
 For these patients, the no-show isn't forgetfulness.
 It's avoidance.
 They booked the appointment with good intentions and then couldn't bring themselves to walk through the door.
 A standard text reminder won't fix that.
 What helps is a confirmation message that acknowledges the visit, briefly describes what to expect, and includes a line like "If you have any questions or concerns before your visit, reply here and we'll help."
 Giving an anxious patient an outlet reduces the odds that they cope by disappearing.

 The Cost Concern No-Show